JakeD520/Lucian/03_Episodes/S01E01/Scene 9.md

 I believe so.
 We’ve spent… well… it seems like forever together.

-The woman grins, charmed by what she thinks is stoner poetry.
+Jennifer grins, charmed by what she thinks is stoner poetry.
 She presses a soft kiss to his chest.

-**WOMAN**
+**JENNIFER**
 Tell me about them.

 Evander’s eyes drift upward, the smoke haloing him like memory.